ismartcoding/plain-app/README.md

 - ⚠️ The project is under **very active** development.
 - ⚠️ Expect bugs and breaking changes.
 - ⚠️ It is not perfect, I am always looking for ways to improve.
 If you find that the app is missing a certain feature, please don't hesitate to submit a feature request.
+- ⚠️ I have anxiety disorder and depression, so I kindly request everyone to ask questions and engage in discussions in a friendly manner.

 ## Screenshots